 However, as it does not contain a math program, so you will need to purchase that separately.
 While I do include copywork, narration and dictation lessons, you may also want to purchase separate spelling and grammar programs as well, depending on your child.

 There is a booklist included with the lesson plans, and hyperlinked through Amazon.com.
-If you are going to purchase the books, it would be greatly appreciated if you did so through our Build Your Library Amazon Bookstore.
-You can use the Amazon store link or the hyperlinks within the Instructor’s Guide or on the product’s web page (afflinks). ( See also: How to Source Books for Build Your Library )
+If you are going to purchase the books, it would be greatly appreciated if you did so through our hyperlinks within the Instructor’s Guide or on the product’s web page (afflinks). ( See also: How to Source Books for Build Your Library )

 Sometimes your child wants to delve deeper into a topic, or maybe you just need a little change up in the middle of the school year.
 This is where unit studies come in handy.
 A Build Your Library unit study is a short self-contained intensive study of a particular subject.